ltagliaferri/dh-rutgers/Week-5/how-to-make-a-pr-cli.md

 Whenever you work on a collaborative project, you and other programmers contributing to the repository will have different ideas for new features or fixes at once.
 Some of these new features will not take significant time to implement, but some of them will be ongoing.
 Because of this, it is important to branch the repository so that you are able to manage the workflow, isolate your code, and control what features make it back to the main branch of the project repository.

 The primary branch of a project repository is usually called the **main** branch.
-A common best practice is to consider anything on the main branch as being deployable for others to use at any time.
+A recommended practice is to consider anything on the main branch as being deployable for others to use at any time.

 <$>[note]
 **Note**: In June 2020, GitHub updated its terminology to refer to default source code branches as the `main` branch, instead of the `master` branch.
 If your default branch still appears as `master` you can update it to `main` by [changing the default branch settings](https://docs.github.com/en/github/administering-a-repository/managing-branches-in-your-repository/changing-the-default-branch).
 <$>

-When creating a branch, it is very important that you create your new branch off of the main branch.
+When creating a branch based on the existing project, it is very important that you create your new branch off of the main branch.
 You should also make sure that your branch name is a descriptive one.
 Rather than calling it `my-branch`, you should go with something like `frontend-hook-migration` or `fix-documentation-typos` instead.

 To create the branch from our terminal window, let’s change our directory so that we are working in the directory of the repository.
 Be sure to use the actual name of the repository (such as `cloud_haiku`) to change into that directory.